 According to the schedule, all rules should be finalized within the FSMA in the beginning of 2016.
 This will be followed, one to four years later, by compliance deadlines.
 In essence, the FSMA rules and regulations should all be implemented by 2020.
 This is a final deadline with the hope being to have these in place even sooner.
 It is important to note that the size of your company matters in terms of when you must be within compliance.
 As a general rule, it is the case that the larger the company, the shorter the timeframe for compliance.
 This is likely due to their increased budget and likelihood of already having food manufacturing software in place to help them follow and uphold rules.
 The rules involved cover preventive control human food, produce safety, food defense, sanitary transport, third-party accreditation, and more.

 In order to meet deadlines and abide by regulations, your business will likely need food manufacturing software to get the job done.
-This should include enterprise resource planning (ERP) for food manufacturers such as Sage ERP X3.
+This should include enterprise resource planning (ERP) for food manufacturers such as Sage EM (formerly known as Sage X3).
 This is just one such food manufacturing software that can help in meeting regulations by supporting tracking, accounting, and record keeping.